5 must-know myths about weight-loss medications

 Don’t fall for these common weight-loss medication misconceptions.
 Five common weight-loss medication misconceptions debunked by leading obesity expert, Dr. Tim Church, MD, MPH, PhD, Wondr Health Chief Medical Officer—what you should know and what it means for your organization.

-Myth #1: These newer weight-loss medications are one-size-fits-all
+Myth #1: Newer weight-loss medications are one-size-fits-all

 Myth #2: Weight loss is the biggest benefit of weight-loss medications